vipickering/vincentp/_drafts/2017-08-01-conversation.md

 ## Context

 <blockquote>
-    <p>If we don’t understand why, where and how.
+    <p>If we don't understand why, where and how.
 What hope do we have in solving the problem at all?</p>
     <footer>
        <cite><a href="http://vincentp.me">Vincent Pickering</a></cite>
     </footer>